CorfuDB/CorfuDB/runtime/src/main/java/org/corfudb/runtime/collections/remotecorfutable/README.md

 #Remote Corfu Table Action Items

 ##Remaining Tasks
-1. Wait for access until the listener has read up to the appropriate position in the stream
 1. Non-Optimistic Request Routing
 1. Request Failure Handling on Client
 1. RCT Param configuration on server